oscarotero/nodedeno/README.md

 Script to convert Node libraries to Deno

 - Transform CJS to ESM
-- Transform TypeScript to JavaScript
+- Transform TypeScript to JavaScript (optionally)
 - Any dependency is replaced with `./deps.js`
 - Replace some Node global object like `process.env` or `__dirname` to Deno equivalents